Follow the steps below to download and install Dynatrace OneAgent on Windows:

 - Click the Download agent.exe button to download Windows installer (EXE file) for single-server installation.

 - Click the Download MSI package link to download the Windows installer for Group Policy deployments.
-You get a ZIP package that includes an MSI file and an example command line in the form of a batch file (you can copy and paste the command line when configuring Group Policy for Dynatrace installation).
+You get a ZIP package that includes an MSI file and a batch file with the command line you can copy and paste when configuring Group Policy for Dynatrace installation.
+The default installation should work in most cases, but if you need to customize it, modify only the parameters described below.
 Then, you have to create a distribution point, assign a package (the OneAgent MSI installer with parameters) and publish your policy.

 Run the executable file and follow the displayed instructions.
 You'll need administrator rights to install OneAgent.